Pray this for Your Pastor

 Finally, pray for the people who will hear the message.

-As Easter approaches, your pastor doesn’t just need more preparation; he needs a praying church.
+As Sunday approaches, your pastor doesn’t just need more preparation; he needs a praying church.